Luwaja/Software-Engineering-Laser-Tag-Project/README.md

 3. Manually load the driver with the program, this is done with the following commands:
     1. javac LasaerTag.java Player.java
     2. java -cp "PATH TO YOUR FOLDER\postgres-42.5.4.jar;PATH TO YOUR FOLDER" LaserTag
-3. Enter a player ID into the ID textbox and the given code name, once filled out press start game or hit f5 for the program to insert its values in the  database.
+3. Enter a player ID into the ID textbox and the given code name, and be sure to press the enter key for EACH player.
+Once filled out press start game or hit f5 for the program to insert its values in the  database.
-4. NOTE: if you want a fresh experience the database reset button must be hit in heroku.
+5. NOTE: if you want a fresh experience the database reset button must be hit in heroku.
-5. Wait for the start up countdown and Boom.
-Gaming time.
+6. After the GUI switches to the play action, run the given traffic generator.
+Be sure you are in the correct directory, and enter the command "python3 trafficgenerator.py".
+You will then see the events shown on the screen as the scores are updated.